How Did Embark Behavioral Health Come About?

 - New Vision Wilderness Programs, CEO Drew Hornbeck

-Other than myself and the above-mentioned CEOs, the rest of the Embark Senior Support Team is comprised of Dustin Tibbits (Chief Quality Officer), Landon Kirk (Chief People Officer), Norm Vitols (Chief Financial Officer), and Thomas Ahern (Chief Marketing Officer).
+Other than myself and the above-mentioned CEOs, the rest of the Embark Senior Leadership Team is comprised of Rob Gent (Chief Clinical Officer), Norm Vitols (Chief Financial Officer), Thomas Ahern (Chief Marketing Officer) and Landon Kirk (Chief People Officer).

 What holds Embark together?